glesica/missing-course/topics/03-shell-tools/README.md

 ### Silver Searcher and Ripgrep

 These tools act a lot like Grep, but provide better performance and other features that make them more pleasant to use.
+For example, they can respect your version control system's "ignore" file to avoid generating extra, useless results.

 ## Find